Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 | **Total intl charge** | Total charge for international calls | Numerical | Quantitative |
 | **Customer service calls** | Number of calls to customer service | Numerical | Categorical/Ordinal |

 The last data column, **Churn**, is our target variable.
-It is binary: *True* indicates that that the company eventually lost this customer, and *False* indicates that the customer was retained.
+It is binary: *True* indicates that the company eventually lost the customer, and *False* indicates that the customer was retained.
 Later, we will build models that predict this feature based on the remaining features.
 This is why we call it a *target*.

 ## 2. Univariate visualization